fsharp/fslang-design/RFCs/FS-1106-complement-and-logicalNot-functions.md

 https://github.com/dotnet/fsharp/pull/458#issuecomment-127711336
 > 1. add new complement and logicalNot operators that work as intended.
 See also this workaround
 > 2. add a compiler warning when ~~~ statically resolves to a non-primitive op_LogicalNot operator, or doesn't resolve statically at all (in let inline ... code).
 The warning would direct the user to use complement or logicalNot explicitly instead.
-> 3. in some far off future revision of F# change ~~~ to resolve to op_OnesCoplement and consider adding the symbolic !!! operator for op_LogicalNot.
+> 3. in some far off future revision of F# change ~~~ to resolve to op_OnesComplement and consider adding the symbolic !!! operator for op_LogicalNot.

 # Drawbacks